 ii.
 How the evidence-based interventions will specifically address the disproportionate impact of COVID-19 on certain groups of students, including each of the student groups listed in question A.3.i.-viii.
-When possible, please indicate which data sources the SEA will use to determine the impact of lost instructional time; and

-The MSDE will utilize various data sources to determine the impact of lost instructional time since March 2020 on different student groups - for example, the 2020-2021 course grade data reported in the quarterly metrics reports produced by the SEA (see Second Term Performance Metrics, slides 8-10; Third Term Performance Metrics, slides 8-10; and Fourth Term Performance Metrics, slides 10-12) and the results of the Federally-mandated Statewide 2020-2021 assessments school year that will be administered in early fall 2021.
+When possible, please indicate which data sources the SEA will use to determine the impact of lost instructional time; and reported in the quarterly metrics reports produced by the SEA (see Second Term Performance Metrics, slides 8-10; Third Term Performance Metrics, slides 8-10; and Fourth Term Performance Metrics, slides 10-12) and the results of the Federally-mandated Statewide 2020-2021 assessments school year that will be administered in early fall 2021.